-Be warned: they might require you to be a bit open-minded and creative and to have a good sense of humor.
-But many of the tasks listed on these sites don’t require you to have a special skillset.
+Be warned: They might require you to be a bit open-minded and creative and to have a good sense of humor.
+But many of the tasks listed on these sites don’t require you to have a special skill set.
 So it’s really all about what you’re willing to do to make a few extra bucks.

 Task Rabbit is currently available in 39 metro areas across the United States.
 The full list of cities is available here.
 The process is simple.
 You can sign up to become a Tasker, and then you can bid on local jobs you’re willing to do for some extra money.

 Popular categories include handyman, cleaning, delivery, moving, furniture assembly, and personal assistant tasks.
-You can search the interface for tasks in your area, and then tell the asker how much you’d charge for such a task.
+You can search the interface for tasks in your area and then tell the asker how much you’d charge for such a task.

 Generally, the project will go to the lowest bidder.
 You'll get paid through the secure online system when you complete the task.